Formats and related files

 This is the Treasury’s model that is used to calculate the government's capital contribution to the New Zealand Superannuation Fund (NZSF).

-Between 2019/20 and 2022/23, small percentages of the capital contributions are transferred to a new fund, the Elevate NZ Venture Fund, administered by the Guardians of New Zealand Superannuation, which will invest in New Zealand’s early stage capital markets via NZ Growth Capital Partners.
+Between 2019/20 and 2022/23, small percentages of the capital contributions have or will be transferred to a new fund, the Elevate NZ Venture Fund, administered by the Guardians of New Zealand Superannuation, which will invest in New Zealand’s early stage capital markets via NZ Growth Capital Partners.
 While the legislated formula is used to calculate the capital contribution in 2022/23, this amount is reduced by $40 million that will be redirected to investment in early stage capital markets.

 From 2023/24 onwards, annual capital contributions (and withdrawals in later years) are equal to those prescribed by the legislated formula.